DavidMoCe/zalando-streamlit/README.md

 4. **Prediction:** The processed image is passed to the model, which predicts the clothing category.
 5. **Result:** The predicted category is displayed along with the preprocessed image.

-## Contributions 🤝

-Contributions are welcome!
-If you have suggestions, corrections, or improvements, please open an issue or a pull request.

 ## License 📄

 This project is licensed under the MIT License.
 See the `LICENSE` file for details.